Prem-ium/DoorDash-PromoCodes/README.md

 # DoorDash Auto Promo Codes

-A cool python script to apply the most common promo codes to your DoorDash account.
-This repository automates the process of creating new accounts, adding items to the cart, & more.
+This repository automates the process of creating new accounts, adding items to the cart, & applying various promo codes from Honey.

 [Check out <b>this Coupon Scraper repository</b> to scrape the internet for more DoorDash promotion codes.](https://github.com/Prem-ium/DoorDash-Coupon-Scraper)